ilbers/isar/RECIPE-API-CHANGELOG.md

 Bitbake exit status depends on ISAR_FAIL_ON_CLEANUP bitbake variable:
  - 0 or unset: Output a warning, unmount, build succeeds (default).
  - 1: Output a warning, keep mounts left behind, build fails.

+### Stricter rootfs mounts management

+rootfs_do_umounts is not called from do_rootfs_finalize anymore.

+Every individual task that does mounting must also do the umounting at its end.